doableware/djongo/docs/docs/home.md

     overlay_image: /assets/images/landing-banner3.jpg

 punchline:
-  - excerpt: The only connector that let's you use Django with Mongodb *without* changing the Django ORM.
+  - excerpt: The only connector that let's you use Django with MongoDB *without* changing the Django ORM.

 feature_row: